Showing posts with label Ernest Borgnine. Show all posts

 Arthur O'Connell as John, the ship's Chaplain

 The Poseidon Adventure opened on December 15th in Los Angeles and opened a week later back home in San Francisco, where I saw it on Friday the 22nd at the Alexandria Theater.
 I sat through The Poseidon Adventure twice that weekend and went back to see it two more times over the Christmas holiday.
-I absolutely loved the film, and it left its mark.
-For weeks afterward, I couldn't enter a classroom, library, store, or friend's home without imagining what it would look like upside down.
+Every bit as exciting as I'd hoped it to be, I absolutely loved the film, and it definitely left its mark--for weeks afterward, I couldn't enter a classroom, library, store, or friend's home without imagining what it would look like upside down.

 WHAT I LOVE ABOUT THIS MOVIE